ncklinux/vagrant-ubuntu64/README.md

 ```

 ## Support
-The above project has been tested with Ubuntu Server 20.04 LTS, for reporting bugs and requesting features it's best to open an issue.
+The above project (Ubuntu Server 20.04 LTS LEMP development environment) has been tested/hosted on [Arch Linux](https://www.archlinux.org/) but there are no differences between distributions (only the Vagrant installation process differs), for reporting bugs and requesting features it's best to open an issue.
 It's even better to accompany it with a Pull Request. ;)

 ## License
 GNU General Public License v3.0